* Draft document combines, updates rules from 2006

 The government is looking to update storage policies issued in 2006, consolidating regulations for crude oil and rules for oil products under a single framework.

-The main change in the draft is that it removes requirements for distributors and storage companies to have secure and steady supplies of refined products, a condition that only state majors like Sinopec and China National Petroleum Corp could comply with.
-Although the clause will still exist for crude.
+The main change proposed is to remove the requirement for distributors and storage companies to have secure and steady supplies of refined products, a condition only state majors like Sinopec and China National Petroleum Corp can meet.
+The clause will still exist for crude oil.